ewenme/transfers/README.md

 # transfers

-Data on European football clubs' player transfers, through 1992/93 to 2021/22 seasons (as found on [Transfermarkt](https://www.transfermarkt.co.uk/)).
+Data on European football clubs' player transfers, as found on [Transfermarkt](https://www.transfermarkt.com/), since the 1992/93 season.

 **IMPORTANT**: As of July 2022, transfer fees are now in EUR (taken from the .com Transfermarkt site), not GBP (taken from the .co.uk Transfermarkt site) due to a distortion of older fees being converted with a recent exchange rate.